Your Basket

 Enhanced Tier premises/events must comply with all Standard Tier duties and appoint a Designated Senior Officer (DSO) to coordinate compliance:

-- Produce, maintain, rehearse and review a security plan to reduce risks and minimise harm
+• Produce, maintain, rehearse and review a security plan to reduce risks and minimise harm, this must be documented and kept available for the regulator (SIA)

 These measures reflect the higher risk associated with larger, high-footfall environments.